-Use the negative reviews to improve your business
+Use negative reviews to improve your business

 Communicate your value proposition clearly